bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 Designing Good Tests
 --------------------

 Sadly, you might think that you have written good code, but you don't know that until you manage to test it!
-The [CPAN](http://metacpan.org/pod/CPAN) style perl modules have a wonderful test suite system (delve around into the t/ directories) and we have extended the [makefile](https://en.wikipedia.org/wiki/Makefile) system so that the test script which you write to test the module can be part of the t/ system from the start.
+The [CPAN](http://metacpan.org/pod/CPAN) style perl modules have a wonderful test suite system (delve around into the t/ directories) and we have extended the [makefile](https://en.wikipedia.org/wiki/Makefile) system so that the test script which you write to test the module can be part of the *t/* system from the start.
 Once a test is in the *t/* system it will be run millions of times worldwide when BioPerl is downloaded, providing incredible and continual [regression testing](https://en.wikipedia.org/wiki/Regression_testing) of your module, for free!

-A good tool for assessing how well your tests cover your code is the module.

 Writing POD documentation
 -------------------------